Monday, 8 June 2026

-Warwick Allen's “Perception” is a poem of remarkable economy and theological ambition.
-In six compact stanzas of five lines each, Allen stages nothing less than a confrontation between two competing visions of the human future: the vertiginous darkness of the artificial intelligence age, and the luminous certainty of biblical eschatology.
-That the poem achieves this with so few words — many of its lines contain no more than two — is itself a formal statement of intent.
+Warwick Allen's “Perception” is a poem of notable economy and considerable theological aspiration.
+In six compact stanzas of five lines each, Allen stages a confrontation between two competing visions of the human future: the vertiginous darkness of the artificial intelligence age, and the luminous certainty of biblical eschatology.
+That the poem attempts this with so few words — many of its lines contain no more than two — is itself a formal statement of intent.
+Whether the poem's compression always expresses precision, or whether it sometimes conceals ideas that would have benefited from further development, is a question that a candid reading cannot entirely avoid.

-The poem's most important structural feature is the symmetrical relationship between its first and final stanzas.
+The poem's most important and most achieved structural feature is the symmetrical relationship between its first and final stanzas.
 The first opens with the singular “I see” and closes with “Future / Imperceptible.”
 The last opens with the communal “We see” and closes with “Future / Incorruptible.”
 This chiastic movement — from the individual to the collective, from the unseeable to the indestructible — is the spine of the entire poem, and everything between these two poles exists to account for the transformation.
+Whether the intervening stanzas fully justify that distance is a question to which the answer is only partially affirmative.

 The opening stanza introduces what might be called the poem's thesis image: